Indiana Walleye Fishing

 IN State Record Walleye

-The Indiana state record walleye was taken out of the Tippecanoe River.
+The state record sauger came from the Tippecanoe River.

 Douglas Johnson shows off a couple real nice walleye from Lake Monroe while night fishing.